 Sex Education Laws Are Decided By State and Local Legislators

-Lawmakers in statehouses and city halls are the ones making decisions about what is (and is not) taught in school-based sex education.
-That means they decide whether or not educators can discuss birth control, how educators can talk about LGBTQ experiences, if at all, and how much educators must stress abstinence.
+Lawmakers in statehouses and city halls are the ones making decisions about what is (and isn’t) taught in school-based sex education.
+That means they decide whether or not educators can discuss birth control, how educators can talk about LGBTQ+ experiences, and how much educators must stress abstinence.

 Whether or not sex education is LGBTQ-inclusive is also left up to state and local governments to decide.

-Only 9 states currently require discussion of LGBTQ identities and relationships to be inclusive and affirming
+- Only ten states require discussion of LGBTQ+ identities and relationships to be inclusive and affirming

-7 Southern states either prohibit sex educators from discussing (or even answering questions about) LGBTQ identities and relationships, or actually require sex educators to frame LGBTQ identities and relationships negatively.
-These laws further stigmatize LGBTQ youth and leave them without the information they need to protect their sexual health, putting them at greater risk for STDs, pregnancy, and unhealthy or abusive relationships.
+- Six southern states either prohibit sex educators from discussing (or even answering questions about) LGBTQ+ identities and relationships, or actually require sex educators to frame LGBTQ+ identities and relationships negatively.
+These laws further stigmatize LGBTQ+ youth and leave them without the information they need to protect their sexual health, putting them at greater risk for STDs, pregnancy, and unhealthy or abusive relationships.

 The Unstable State of Sex Education in the United States

-Because sex education laws and policies are developed at the state and local level, quality sex education (and Planned Parenthood’s role in providing it) is constantly under attack.
-Legislators have used a variety of tactics to limit access to sex education, promote conservative values, and anti-abortion messages through sex education, and push Planned Parenthood sex educators out of schools.
-Here are just a couple of examples of laws trying to stop Planned Parenthood from teaching sex education:
+Because sex education laws and policies are developed at the state and local level, sex education is constantly under attack.
+Politicians have used a variety of tactics to limit access to sex education, promote conservative agendas, and push Planned Parenthood sex educators out of schools.

 These restrictive bills are just a way for politicians to block access to sexual and reproductive health information, education, and services — especially from Planned Parenthood.